Afflicted (film): Plot

-Childhood friends Clif Prowse and Derek Lee have decided to venture around the world to film their travel web series Ends of the Earth.
-The trip is Derek's last wish, as he has an AVM, which could cause his death at any moment.
+Childhood friends Clif and Derek decide to venture around the world and film their travel web series Ends of the Earth.
+The trip is Derek's last wish, as he has an AVM (cerebral arteriovenous malformation), which could cause his death at any moment.

-Clif and Derek stop in Barcelona to meet with old friends Edo and Zach currently on tour with their band Unalaska.
-After their initially uneventful stay, Derek picks up a woman by the name of Audrey after telling her about his AVM.
-Later that night, the three burst into Derek's hotel room as a prank, only to discover Derek bleeding and semiconscious, and no sign of Audrey.
-Though Derek doesn't remember anything about the attack, they assume that Audrey planned to rob him.
-Clif and Derek part ways with Edo and Zach as they depart for Italy.
+Clif and Derek stop in Barcelona to meet with old friends Edo and Zach.
+During their stay, Derek picks up a woman named Audrey.
+Later that night, the other three burst into Derek's hotel room as a prank.
+They discover him bleeding and semiconscious, and no sign of Audrey.
+Though Derek does not remember anything about the attack, they assume that Audrey planned to rob him.
+Clif and Derek part ways with Edo and Zach.

-Upon arriving Derek passes out and sleeps for an entire day.
-The next afternoon the two visit the restaurant where Derek suddenly projectile vomits his meal.
-Later, at a vineyard, Derek has an extreme reaction to sunlight, and is forced to flee inside, covered in burns.
-Back at the hotel room, Clif attempts to calm Derek down, only for Derek to explosively punch clean through the corner of a stone wall with his bare hands.
+Arriving in Italy, Derek passes out and sleeps for an entire day.
+The next afternoon, he and Clif visit a restaurant, where Derek projectile vomits his meal.
+At a vineyard, Derek has an extreme reaction to sunlight and flees indoors covered in burns.
+At the hotel, Clif attempts to calm Derek down, only for Derek to punch through a stone wall with his bare hands.

-Over the next few days, Derek displays superhuman strength, speed and agility.
-Clif attempts to persuade Derek to stop their trip and go home, but Derek continues to insist that there is nothing wrong with him.
-As Derek grows sicker due to not being able to eat, he finally agrees to go to a hospital.
-On the way, the two are almost hit by a car.
-Derek fights with the angry driver and passenger, completely overpowering them both.
-Then he licks their blood off his hand.
+Over the next days, Derek displays superhuman strength, speed, and agility.
+However, he insists that there is nothing wrong with him.
+Derek grows sicker due to being unable to eat and agrees to go to a hospital.

+En route, the two are almost hit by a car.
+Derek fights with the angry driver and passenger, overpowering them both.
+He licks their blood off his hand.
+Clif deduces that Derek contracted vampirism.
+Research online proves unhelpful.